 Located along the banks of the French Broad River, Asheville River Cabins offer a unique experience to guests who want to feel secluded in nature but also want easy access to everything that Asheville has to offer.

-The seven cabins on the property provide panoramic sights and sounds of the river (plus a view of the popular Biltmore Estate), regular visits by wildlife, fully equipped kitchens, linens and towels, TV and Internet service, fire pits, horseshoe pits, a bocce court, and the option to book kayaking, canoeing or tubing trips on the French Broad River for an additional cost.
+The seven log cabins on the property provide panoramic sights and sounds of the river from the front porch (plus a view of the popular Biltmore Estate), regular visits by wildlife, fully equipped kitchens, linens and towels, TV and Internet service, fire pits, horseshoe pits, a bocce court, and the option to book kayaking, canoeing or tubing trips on the French Broad River for an additional cost.

 Cost: Rates range from $169/night to $260/night and vary depending on season.
 There is a two night minimum required.
 Reserve your cabin at Asheville River Cabins.